icylogic/maupassant-hexo/README.md

   render: "PlantUMLServer" ##  Local or PlantUMLServer.
   outputFormat: "svg" ## common options: svg/png
 copycode: true ## If you want to enable one-click copy of the code blocks, set the value to true.
-dark: false ## If you want to use the dark mode theme, set the value to true.
-Note: This feature is not complete, please open an issue if you have any problem.
+dark: false ## If you want to toggle between light/dark themes, set the value to true.
 totop: true ## If you want to use the rocketship button to return to the top, set the value to true.
 external_css: false ## If you want to load an external CSS file, set the value to true and create a file named "external.css" in the source/css folder.